toscalix/crypto-algorithms/crypto-algorithms-list-properties-description.md

 Notes:
 1. the subclasses has been added to the cryptoClass property, separated by a "/" character from the class.
 This specific way to structure the subclasses is WIP.
 2. cryptoSubClass values are currently WIP

+## reference

+* Description: A link or reference to the authoritative publication, standard, or technical specification that formally defines the cryptographic algorithm.
+This resource MUST provide details on the algorithm’s mathematical basis, rationale, intended applications, and implementation considerations.
+* Value: Array of strings (each string must be a valid URL)
+   * Cardinal: 1..n (at least one reference is required; multiple references are permitted and should be ordered by priority).
+   * Ordering and Prioritization Rules:
+      * Highest priority: Official specification published by a recognized standardization body (e.g., NIST, IETF, ISO/IEC, ANSI, ETSI, RFC series, etc.).
+      * Next priority: Original research paper or technical report published by the algorithm designers/authors.
+      * Next priority: Any other authoritative, publicly accessible and free of charge document that provide the required detail about the algorithm.
+      * Additional references (optional): Any other authoritative documents that provide the required detail about the algorithm.